setnemo/bygone/README.md

     - WRITE_GITHUB_TOKEN - your github api token from step 1.
 5. Open [Actions > archivist](../../actions/workflows/main.yml) and press 'Run workflow'
 6. Enjoy!
+7. Star [this repo](https://github.com/setnemo/bygone) if you like it!

 ## Example archive